fslev/selenium-jutils/Readme.md

 => _StaleElementReferenceException_

 The retry on error mechanism tackles this problem by trying to locate the web element again if any specific error occurs.
-In order to activate it, instantiate the _ElementContextLocatorFactory_ with a specified List of Throwables upon which web element localisation should be retried and a timeout duration.
+In order to activate it, instantiate the _ElementContextLocatorFactory_ with a specified List of Throwables upon which web element localisation should be retried and a duration timeout.
 ```java
 PageFactory.initElements(new FieldContextDecorator(new ElementContextLocatorFactory(
                 driver, Duration.ofSeconds(20), Collections.singletonList(StaleElementReferenceException.class))), this);